The guardian temple of

 Many of those that came looking for a cure or relief found it.
 At the end of their stay they would leave their canes and other mobility aids that they no longer needed at the temple altar, as proof of being cured and thanks for the hot spring’s healing powers.
 Today you can still see some of these items on display in the eaves of the temple.

-The legend of the rare & sacred 11-headed Kannon
+The legend of the rare & sacred Eleven-Faced Kannon

 Bodhisattva of Kinosaki

-Housed within Onsen-ji Temple is a rare and sacred Bodhisattva (a Buddha-like figure) called Juichimen Kanzeon Bosatsu, or the 11-headed Kannon Bodhisattva, and means “11-faced goddess of compassion and mercy”.
+Housed within Onsen-ji Temple is a rare and sacred Bodhisattva (a Buddha-like figure) called Juichimen Kanzeon Bosatsu, or the Eleven-Faced Kannon Bodhisattva, and means “Eleven-Faced goddess of compassion and mercy”.
 It is a designated national treasure and is only fully displayed every 33 years for a period of 3 years.
 (Currently on display from April 23, 2018 for the next 3 years only).